 Most health insurance funds, such as CM, provide a refund for postnatal physiotherapy.
 You are entitled to nine refunded sessions per pregnancy, which you can take before and after the birth.
 How to allocate the sessions is entirely up to you.

-Conventional physiotherapists charge 22.26 euros per treatment.
-If you are entitled to a standard allowance, you will receive up to 15.30 euros back.
-If your income is under the threshold and you are therefore entitled to an increased allowance, your refund is up to 19.86 euros.
+Conventional physiotherapists charge25 euros per treatment.
+If you are entitled to a standard allowance, you will receive up to 18,75 euros back.

 Non-conventional physiotherapists charge their own rates.
 The refund amounts, however, remain the same.
 Since 1 January 2019, physiotherapists are permitted to charge a supplement for certain services.
 Your health insurance fund will also refund such supplements.
 You will, however, need a prescription from your doctor or gynaecologist.